api() |>

 description = "This is a sample server for a pet store.",

-termsOfService = "http://example.com/terms/",
+terms_of_service = "http://example.com/terms/",

-contact = list(name = "API Support", url = "http://www.example.com/support", email = "support@example.com"),
+contact = openapi_contact(name = "API Support", url = "http://www.example.com/support", email = "support@example.com"),

-license = list(name = "Apache 2.0", url = "https://www.apache.org/licenses/LICENSE-2.0.html"),
+license = openapi_license(name = "Apache 2.0", url = "https://www.apache.org/licenses/LICENSE-2.0.html"),

 version = "1.0.1"